WafflesExploit/WebDav-Tester/README.md

-# HTTPMethodChecker
+# WebDav Tester
- ### -> Checks if the specified HTTP methods are allowed for each URL present in the provided wordlist.
-Usage example: Finding URLs with the PUT method to upload malicious files.
+ ### -> Checks for exploitable HTTP methods for each URL present in the provided wordlist.
+Also, automates davtest to check for WebDav Vulnerabilities
 ## Table of Contents
 * [Installation](#installation)
 * [Example Usage](#Example-Usage)